Does Lipedema Go Away with Weight Loss? | The Honest Truth

 What is Lipedema?

 Lipedema is a chronic condition characterised by an abnormal accumulation of fat in the lower body and sometimes arms.
 This constitution of Lipedema fat is different from ‘typical’ fat.
 It is often painful, can bruise easily and does not respond well to conventional healthy eating or exercise regimes.
-The condition tends to develop during puberty, pregnancy or other hormonal shifts, suggesting a hormonal component to its onset.
+Lipedema tends to develop during pregnancy, puberty or other hormonal shifts, suggesting a hormonal component to its onset.

 Normal fat vs Lipedema fat